Post-hoclogs are notgovernance.

 Governed execution means every AI action passes through pre-execution authorization before it occurs.
 Not logging.
 Not monitoring.
 Authorization: a signed decision that the action is permitted under active policy, issued before the action takes effect.

 The separation between cognition and effect is structural.
 The Collective reasons.
-Governance decides.
-The Runtime enforces.
-These planes are not connected by convention; they are connected by a mandatory governance boundary that cannot be bypassed.
+Runtime authorizes and enforces.
+Control observes.
+These responsibilities are connected by a mandatory governance boundary that cannot be bypassed.

 “Same input + same policy = same outcome.
 Always.”